michaellee/old-michaelsoolee.com/_posts/2015-12-13-redesign-layout.md

 When I decided to redesign my website, I knew I wanted to concentrate on two things for the layout &mdash; content and focus.
 The meat of my website comes from my writing and that's what you should get.

-If I'm comparing my site with food, it's like going to a super fancy, upscale restaurant for steak.
+If I'm comparing my site with food, it's like going to a super fancy, upscale, steak restaurant.
 The restaurant's job is to prepare and provide the best piece of steak that they can provide.
 The thing about steak is that all you really need is the meat to make an awesome steak.
 Of course you could add sides, but it should only complement the dish not distract away from it.
 If a steak is truly great, it could stand on its own and you wouldn't need anything else.

 In the same way that nothing should come in the way of the taste of the steak, I expect the same for the experience.
 If I'm going to a fancy restaurant for steak, I don't want to fill up on salad and bread.
 I came for steak.
 For an awesome experience, I want my steak as quick as possible.
 Only after I've had my steak, then can you offer some dessert and maybe a box of matches to keep reminding me of the place I had an awesome steak.